 A.) Music and writing to me are inextricably linked.
-My very first attempt at writing a novel had characters and plot elements suggested to me by the music I was listening to at the time: Pink Floyd and Rush mostly.
-But I went through a looooong drought in my song writing and what busted me out of it was that I was listening to my friend Michelle (Vixy) Dockrey sing a song that was based on a short story.
+My very first attempt at writing a novel had characters and plot elements suggested to me by the music I was listening to at the time: Pink Floyd and Rush mostly–I even created a mix tape of the songs in story order.
+But I went through a looooong drought in my song writing and what busted me out of it was that I was listening to my friend Michelle “vixy” Dockrey sing a song that was based on a short story written by a friend.
 I had a “doh!” moment.
 As in, “You write short stories, you ditz.
 You’ve got a built-in idea pool.”
-I broke out of the drought with “The Nature of Things”—a song based on the novelette of the same name that was published in 2006 in Baen’s Universe and then reprinted in The Best of Baen’s Universe, 2006.
-The song is on the Harmony Heifers CD, which is a trio composed of myself and two other ladies (heifers) who sing an eclectic mix of music.
-Jeff is the token “bull.” 🙂

 Q.) Do you play any of your original music for fans at conventions?

 A.) You bet.
-We usually mix our sets about 60/40.
+We usually mix our sets about 50/50.
 When we do really long Guest of Honor sets, we may do an all parody set and an all original set, but usually we mix it up.
 We sell more of the parody CDs to that audience, but the original ones do quite well too.
-Some of the originals have become fan favorites and if we don’t do them in a concert set, we get requests in the evening song circle.

 Q.) Some spouses work well together or near each other (like they’re in the next room.)
 Sometimes this causes creativity to flourish—sometimes (like one friend) your spouse talks loudly and paces while on the phone.
 She works in ear plugs.
 You work with your husband on a lot of projects; the music is very important to you both.
 Has this settled into a good thing, or are there days you are actually together too much?
 Do you schedule quiet days where you kiss good-bye at breakfast and don’t talk to each other until dinner?

-A.) Well, since he’s got a day job and I write and edit all day, we usually find we don’t spend enough time together.
+A.) Well, since he’s got a day job and I write and edit all day (when I’m not trying to trick the BVC website into obeying me), we usually find we don’t spend enough time together.
 We get to have days where we work in the studio all day, but unless we’re comping (that’s studio geek for choosing which performances to use out of a variety of recorded tracks) or mixing, he’s in the studio behind the mixing console and I’m in the sound booth (mooing in the box, as my youngest daughter calls it).
 I wish we got to work together more.

 Q.) How did you become involved with the Star Wars universe?
 At one time that was looked upon as the best Hollywood connection a writer could pick up, in publicity as well as offering a small percentage of royalties.

-A.) When I lost my day job five years ago (huzzah!), Marc Scott Zicree (who conceived the Magic Time series for which I wrote volume 2: Angelfire) was determined to help me get writing work.
+A.) When I lost my day job (huzzah!), Marc Scott Zicree (who conceived the Magic Time series (for which I wrote volume 2: Angelfire) was determined to help me get writing work.
 Within a week, he had me working with Michael Reaves who, due to ill health had accumulated a backlog of contracts he needed to fulfill.
 Michael and I started working together and he asked me to collaborate with him on an original novel (Mr. Twilight from Del Rey).
 I was honored in the extreme.
-Then he asked me to help out with a Batman novel (Batman: Fear Itself) and finally, asked if I’d collaborate with him on Coruscant Nights III: Patterns Of Force.
-The next project he pitched to Del Rey/LucasFilms was Holostar, which was published in 2011 as Star Wars: Shadow Games and we went from there to The Last Jedi—which, I’m thrilled to say, hit the New York Times Bestseller list at #11.
-So, it was a series of fortunate events and good friends.
+Then he asked me to help out with a Batman novel (Batman: Fear Itself) and finally, asked if I’d collaborate with him on Coruscant Nights Iii: Patterns Of Force.
+The next project he pitched to Del Rey/LucasFilms was Holostar, and I became his collaborator on a novel finally released as Star Wars: Shadow Games.
+Del Rey then approached us about writing another based on an email pitch Michael made.
+That one was published in 2013 as The Last Jedi, which, since the last set of movies were released, is labeled a Star Wars “Legends” novel.